 CURIOUS ABOUT OUR TECHNOLOGY?

-Continue reading if you’d like to have some details on how the Digital Technology works
+Continue reading if you’d like to have some details on how the Smart Digital Closet Technology works

-Our Digital Closet Technology focuses on 3 components:
+Our Smart Digital Closet Technology focuses on 3 components:

 Taste Graph to capture and store the intelligence generated by shoppers’ closets, and to deliver personalized content.